 A classic vanilla cupcake recipe, which has been all gussied up for a delightful springtime affair; Bakery Style Mini Vanilla Cupcakes are super easy and fun to make without breaking the bank.

-Who doesn’t love those mini cupcakes you can pick up at any local bakery or the bakery section of a grocery store?
-We sure do!
+Who doesn’t love Bakery Style Mini Vanilla Cupcakes?
+You know the ones I’m talking about.
 They are there every time you go shopping, and it’s easy to pass right by them except when they are all dressed up for a particular season.

 You know the cupcakes I’m taking about – the ones that get their own display at Easter, Christmas, Halloween, Mother’s Day, Thanksgiving, etc. – just about any holiday or celebration you can possibly think of!
 Usually, they come in a little box of 12 and costs about $4.99 (give or take a few cents.)